gr8manbir/Manbir_den/Self_Driving_Car/Car_RoadLanes/CarND-LaneLines-P1/writeup.md

 	c.
 The output image of gaussian blur is subjected to canny edge detection to identify edges.

 	d.
 Since we are only interested in the region of the image which describes lanes, the output of canny edge detection is masked over a rectangular polygon.
 The resultant image is shown below:

 ![Masked][image4]

 	e.
 Next step is to take the masked image and find hough lines from it.
 This step requires a lot of parameter tuning.
-The final result( example ) is shown below:
+	Final result( example ) is shown below:

 ![Hough Lines][image5]